HazyResearch/deepdive/doc/doc/general/relation_extraction.md

 # Relation Extraction

-*Relation extraction* helps to extract structured information from unstructured sources such as raw text.
+**Relation extraction** helps extracting **structured information** from unstructured sources such as raw text.
 One may want to find interactions between drugs to build a medical database, understand the scenes in images, or extract relationships among people to build an easily searchable knowledge base.

 For example, let's assume we are interested in marriage relationships.
 We want